Dr Catharine Hunt - Counselling Psychologist, CPsychol, HCPC Reg.

 Other areas of counselling I deal with

-My field of research and additional training relates to experiences of pregnancy loss, birth anxiety, birth trauma and experiences of stillbirth as well as postnatal depression.
+My field of research and additional training relates to experiences of pregnancy loss, birth anxiety, birth trauma and experiences of stillbirth as well as postnatal depression and infertility.

 I understand that making contact to discuss psychological therapy can feel difficult.
 I therefore offer a free initial 20-minute telephone consultation, in order to discuss client needs and also to share my therapeutic approach.
 My fee thereafter ranges between £90 and £120 per 50-minute, one-to-one session.
 Fees will vary depending upon the agreed treatment plan, time of day, location and duration.
 After an initial assessment session, I work with my clients on a weekly basis, for varying terms, ranging from a minimum treatment duration of twelve weekly sessions to more open-ended, longer-term therapy.